MinalAli/Lung-Cancer-Detection-using-Deep-Learning/README.md

 - Visualization of classification results
 - Performance metrics and accuracy scores

-## 4. Video Demonstration

-Here is a demonstration of the model in action:

 [Watch the video](https://youtu.be/xutlsjAK_io)

 The video demonstrates the model's ability to accurately classify different types of lung cancer from CT scan images, showcasing its potential as a diagnostic aid tool.